Employee interests

 Our principles on fair working conditions and social partnership are a crucial component in shaping our employer–employee relations.
 These principles are based on the UN Guiding Principles on Business and Human Rights, the core labour standards of the International Labour Organization (ILO) as well as the 3 main principles of the Resolution on Forced Labour by the Consumer Goods Forum.
 Accordingly, these principles contain the right to free unionisation and collective agreements, structured working hours and wages, occupational safety and health management as well as the prohibition of forced labour, child labour and discrimination.

 We ensure that our sales lines and their national subsidiaries comply with the principles on fair working conditions by reviewing our regional headquarters, stores and logistics centres.
 In order to improve the working conditions in the national subsidiaries, corrective action plans are defined with the local colleagues, in which substantive measures with clear responsibilities and timetables are defined and executed.
 The focus is on entering into a dialogue with the companies and promoting the knowledge sharing in order to learn from one another, not only with regard to working conditions but also in terms of dialogue with employee representatives.
-Since financial year 2016/17, extensive reviews on with the METRO principles have been performed on-site in 15 national subsidiaries (Pakistan, Bulgaria, Japan, Hungary, Italy, Serbia, India, Slovakia, Moldova, Spain, Russia, Croatia, Kazakhstan, Portugal and France).
+Since financial year 2016/17, extensive reviews on compliance with the METRO principles have been performed on-site in 15 national subsidiaries (Pakistan, Bulgaria, Japan, Hungary, Italy, Serbia, India, Slovakia, Moldova, Spain, Russia, Croatia, Kazakhstan, Portugal and France).
 Many areas returned satisfactory results, while others showed potential for improvement, in particular in the area of occupational safety.
 The on-site reviews were followed by comprehensive training on the METRO principles on fair working conditions.
 No on-site audits were carried out during the reporting period.

 Financial year 2019/20 was dominated by Covid-19, which is why we changed our audit procedure in the METRO companies and conducted a survey on the principles from May to July.
 Afterwards, limited audit procedures were carried out at 5 selected METRO companies.
 The goal was to assess the current implementation status of the principles on fair working conditions and social partnership (FWC & SP) in key units and to make recommendations for improving the FWC & SP process.